<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> Cyberphysics - diodes head

 Diodes

-You should be able to draw this from memory.
+You should be able to draw this symbol from memory.

-If there are arrows coming out of it, it is called a 'light emitting diode' or LED.
+If there are arrows coming out of the symbol, it is called a 'light emitting diode' or LED.
 This is the type of diode that lights up when it is conducting electricity.
+LEDs are often used as a signal that current is passing through the circuit at that point.

-You should know this curve and be able to 'interpret' this characteristic that means explain how it shows that:
+You should know this characteristic curve well enough to sketch it from memory and be able to 'interpret' it.

 You should note that:

-The p.d. across the diode in a circuit is about 0.6V (it's operating voltage - sometimes the question will state that it is 0.65V or 0.7V).
+The p.d. across the diode in a circuit is about 0.6V - a voltage called it's 'operating voltage' - sometimes the question will state that it is 0.65V or 0.7V).
 So when analysing circuits you have to remember this.
 Sometimes the examiner will give you a graph to read the operating voltage from.

 When connected in reverse bias the diode acts like an open switch in the circuit (it has a very high resistance) so all of the components on that strand will have a negligible current flowing through them - bulbs will effectively be 'off' because so little current will flow that they will not light up.

 Like a resistor, the diode has only two connectors.
 One is called the anode (it is connected to the positive terminal of the power supply), and the other is called the cathode (it is connected to the negative terminal of the power supply).
-The diagram below shows drawings of different types of diodes and their electronic symbol.
+The diagram bon the right shows drawings of different types of diodes and their electronic symbol.

 Notice how the cathode side is marked with a ring or band the ordinary diodes and a flat side and/or short lead because it is important that the diode is connected the correct way round.